kksgandhi/personal_site/coherentism todo.md

 intentionally being bad (Minecraft, influencers, controversial games, discussion building games)

 don't tell women they can be CEOs, wonder why we value money at all

+Ebrahim's CS stuff, put it in your website

+Games as the first education

+Gameengines from madkour / colan

+art as a value judgement as opposed to a definition

+the temptation of clarity and escapism validates our belief systems